Basic architectural terminology

 PostgreSQL (database), Express (server-side framework), React (client-side framework), Node (server) (*)

-*) Programming language is implicit given as JavaScript via the rest of the stack.
+*) Programming language is implicit given as JavaScript server-side and client-side..

 Besides those then sometimes the term Microsoft stack is used for: Windows (operating system), IIS (web server), SQLServer (database), ASP.NET (server-side framework), C# (programming language).